suni639/space_invaders/README.md

 # Space Invaders Game

+My first time coding a game.
 This is a simple implementation of the classic Space Invaders game using Python and Pygame.

 ## Table of Contents